Rasanga/FlashAlertBundle/README.md

 Usage
 =====
 ### Add alert notifications
-Add the following PHP code to report an alert message
+Add the following PHP code to report an alert message:
 ```
     $this->get('Ras.Alert.AlertReportingService')->addError("Access denied");
 ```
-**Note:** You can choose one of the following functions to call from
+**Note:** You can choose one of the following functions to call from `$this->get('Ras.Alert.AlertReportingService')`
-$this->get('Ras.Alert.AlertReportingService')
 ```
     addSuccess()
     addError()